sevvalmehder/GTU-Homeworks/NaturalLanguageProcessing/Homework2/README.md

 This is a program that counts the character and spell ngrams in given corpus.
 Then calculates the probability and perplexity of given sentence.

 wiki_00 can be used as corpus for character ngrams.
+wiki_00_spelled.txt can be used as corpus for spell ngrams.
 ## Train

 Train the corpus with this command according to characters.
 After this command executed, charNgrams.json must be created.
 This json file include the ngrams and their counts.